seyramgabriel/HNG-Full-Stack-FastAPI-and-React-Template/backend/README.md

 2. **root directory**:
     - cd back to the directory that contains both frontend and backend.
+    - Install inginx
+    - Edit the sites-available file in the root directory of this repository to reflect your domain name and IP address
+    - Copy the content to /etc/nginx/sites-available/your-prefered name eg.seyramgabriel
+    - Run ```
+      sudo ln -s /etc/nginx/sites-available/seyramgabriel /etc/nginx/sites-enabled/
+      ```
+    - Run
+      ```
+      sudo service nginx restart
+      ```
     - Create a docker-compose.yml file as in the root director.
     - Run the following command to build the docker image:
      ```